-- 67. At 1:00 p.m., Capitol Police Chief Steven Sund called for backup from the Metropolitan Police Department, which deployed approximately 100 officers to the Capitol grounds within minutes.
-Shortly thereafter, Chief Sund asked House Sergeant at Arms Paul Irving and Senate Sergeant at Arms Michael Stenger to declare an emergency and call for the deployment of the National Guard.
-Shortly after that, Officer Hemby could hear on his radio that crowds on the West Front of the Capitol were trying to push through the bike rack barriers and the officers posted there. - 68.
-The crowd on the East Front was growing throughout the 1 o'clock hour.
-Officer Hemby and other officers were spaced out along the line of bike racks, responding to protesters' periodic attempts to push through the bike racks. - 69.
+- 76. The crowd on the East Front had grown throughout the 1 o'clock hour.
+Officers were spaced out along the line of bike racks, responding to protesters' periodic attempts to push through the bike racks. - 77.
 By 1:30 p.m., on the West Front of the Capitol, Capitol Police officers were forced by insurrectionists to the top of the Capitol steps.
-Meantime, Trump's speech had ended, and many more thousands of protesters began marching toward the Capitol.
-About forty percent of the phones tracked near the rally stage on the National Mall during the speeches were found in and around the Capitol during the insurrection, showing that many of those who were listening to Trump's speech followed his direction to march on the Capitol. - 70.
-At around 1:45 p.m., the insurrectionists overcame the Capitol Police officers protecting the Capitol's west steps, and the officers pulled back into the Capitol itself.
+Meanwhile, Trump's speech had ended, and many more thousands of protesters began marching toward the Capitol.
+About forty percent of the phones tracked near the rally stage on the National Mall during the speeches were found in and around the Capitol during the insurrection, showing that many of those who were listening to Trump's speech followed his direction to march on the Capitol. - 78.
+At around 1:45 p.m., the insurrectionists overcame the Capitol Police officers protecting the Capitol's west steps, and the officers pulled back into the Capitol itself. - 79.
+Officer Moore heard in real time on his radio when the officers on the West Front were overcome, and immediately after, just before 2 p.m., the crowd began to swell and surge on the East Front. - 80.
+A wave of insurrectionists attacked the plaza steps, slamming the barriers onto the steps.